knightsUCF/CarRacing/Log.md

+# Car Models and Style

+The traffic racing complete kit had a very nice Lambourghini looking car.
+We could offer that to the player to buy for $3.99, or perhaps we could offer regular cars to unlock that much, and the  Lambourghini needs a lot of previous cars to be unlocked to get.
+So the player spends upwards of $100 to unlock the faster, luxiours cars.

+Also this voxel style is very similar to the Lambourghini: https://sketchfab.com/3d-models/car-test-03-e78d694181bd415db00f9c64641dbd48

 # Car Racing Template

 The smooth camera follow made a HUGE difference to the feel of the gameplay.
 Also, that sets us apart from other "blocky" racing games.